PTO Trademark Clinic

-In addition to the case work, students will attend an hour-and-forty minute seminar once weekly.
-The seminar will involve discussions about the cases, instruction on relevant law, procedure and evidence, as well as examination of policy issues related to intellectual property, trademarks, and entrepreneurship.
+In addition to the case work, once a week students attend an hour and 40 minute seminar.
+The seminar involves discussions about the cases, instruction on relevant law, procedure and evidence, as well as examination of policy issues related to intellectual property, trademarks, and entrepreneurship.

 Students should expect to devote a minimum of 16 hours per week to the clinic, including the fieldwork and the seminar.

 Recommended for the following Professional Pathways: IP/Copyright and Trademark; Media, Entertainment, Sports, Fashion; Tech/Privacy; General Practice – Litigation/Dispute Resolution

 Pre-requisites: Intellectual Property or Trademarks & Unfair Competition.

 Approved for Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
 Application is required, and can be found on the Academics section of the NYLS Portal under Office of Clinical and Experiential Learning.